 (i) The defense of immunity based on the relationship of husband and wife or parent and child does not apply in a proceeding under this article.

-(j) A voluntary acknowledgment or paternity, certified as a true copy is admissible to establish parentage of the child.
+(j) A voluntary acknowledgment of paternity, certified as a true copy, is admissible to establish parentage of the child.

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.